igordot/sns/index.md

 # Seq-N-Slide: sequencing data analysis pipeline

 Seq-N-Slide is a set of automated workflows for common sequencing-based (Illumina) protocols, such as RNA-seq, ChIP-seq, ATAC-seq, WGBS/RRBS methylation, whole genome/exome/targeted variant detection, and contaminant screening.
+It was written with novice users in mind and optimized for simplicity of use.
+It is designed to work on the NYULMC HPC BigPurple cluster.

 SNS consists of multiple routes (or workflows).
 Each route contains multiple segments (or steps).